 Best Reads Book Club

-February The Giver of Stars by Jojo Moyers (2019, 400 pgs)
+February The Forest of Vanishing Stars by Kristin Harmel (2021, 384 pgs)

 Literary Ladies Book Club

 The Literary Ladies Book Club meets in the Learning Center (2nd floor in the Reference Department) on the third Monday of each month at 6 p.m.* New members are always welcome.
 Visit our calendar to register and to be added to our email chain for reminders.